Root canal treatment: Diagnosis and preparation

-If a tooth is considered so threatened (because of decay, cracking, etc.) that future infection is considered very likely or inevitable, a pulpectomy (removal of the pulp tissue) is advisable to prevent such infection.
+If a tooth is so compromised (because of decay, cracking, etc.) that future infection is considered very likely or inevitable, a pulpectomy (removal of the pulp tissue) is advisable to prevent such infection.
 Usually, some inflammation and/or infection is already present within and/or below the tooth.
 To cure the infection and save the tooth, the dentist drills into the pulp chamber and removes the infected pulp.
 To eliminate bacteria from the pulp chamber and root canals, the use of efficient antiseptics and disinfectants is necessary.
-The soft tissues are either drilled out of the root canal(s) with engine driven rotary files, or with long needle-shaped hand instruments known as hand files (H files and K files).
+The soft tissues are either drilled out of the root canal(s) with engine driven rotary files, or with long needle-shaped hand files.

-Opening in the crown
+Opening the crown

-The dentist makes an opening through the enamel and dentin tissues of the tooth, usually using a dental drill fitted with a dental burr.
+The endodontist makes an opening through the enamel and dentin tissues of the tooth, usually using a dental drill fitted with a dental burr.